 Activities may include training programs, a series of seminars and workshops, secondments and internships, peer to peer exchanges, and applied policy research.
 Long-term, in-country deployments of Australian public sector personnel (six months or more) are generally not encouraged, unless integral to the activity’s success, due to the high cost of such deployments.
 Activities funded under GPFD have to be ODA eligible, that is, have the promotion of the economic development and welfare of developing countries as their main objective.

 GPFD eligibility and how to apply

-The annual funding rounds will be run through the Smartygrants website.
+The annual funding rounds will be run through the Smartygrants website which will only be accessible when the round is open.
 Applications will only be accepted if submitted through Smartygrants.
 Email or paper copy applications received by mail will not be accepted.
-You can access the concept proposal form through Smartygrants only when funding rounds are open.
+Information about Smartygrants and how it operates can be accessed between funding rounds through the website at any time.

-Country and regional strategies
+Country and regional programs

 To be successful potential activities for GPFD funding must complement Australia’s foreign, development and trade priorities in the relevant developing countries and proponents will need to demonstrate a strong return for Australia’s aid investment in the particular activity.